MaksymMahala/TestApp/README.md

 ## 3. Troubleshooting Tips and Common Issues:

 * Network Issues: If the app isn't connecting to the internet, check the network status.
 The app uses the Network framework to monitor network connectivity, and if the network is down, a “No Connection” view will be displayed.
-* Camera Permissions: Make sure the app has permission to use the camera.
+* ### Camera Permissions: Make sure the app has permission to use the camera.
 If the camera doesn't load, check the Info.plist for missing camera usage permissions.
+Add:
 ```
 <key>NSCameraUsageDescription</key>
 <string>We need access to your camera to take pictures.</string>